-The Nominating and Corporate Governance Committee met four times in 2011.
+The Nominating and Corporate Governance Committee met six times in 2013.
 Under the terms of its charter, the committee must meet at least two times annually.
 The responsibilities of the committee include:

-- Identifying and recommending to the board individuals qualified to serve as directors and on committees of the board; - Advising the board with respect to board and committee composition and procedures; - Developing and recommending to the board a set of corporate governance guidelines; - Either as a committee, or together with the full board, reviewing the succession plans for the Chief Executive Officer and senior officers; and - Overseeing the self-evaluation of the board and coordinating the evaluations of the board committees.
+- Identifying and recommending to the board individuals qualified to serve as directors and on committees of the board; - Advising the board with respect to board and committee composition and procedures; - · Developing and recommending to the board a set of corporate governance guidelines and reviewing such guidelines at least annually; - Either as a committee, or together with the full board, reviewing the succession plans for the Chief Executive Officer and senior officers; and - Overseeing the self-evaluation of the board and coordinating the evaluations of the board committees.